A daily blog of my robotics journey in SF, Summer 2025

 By prioritising working use cases over pure research, Dyna can generate revenue early while positioning itself to scale once better data modalities and model architectures emerge.

-What’s remarkable about Dyna’s robot is its long-duration performance: it ran 24 hours straight, folding over 850 napkins at ~60% of human speed with a 99.4% success rate - zero interventions.
+What’s remarkable about Dyna’s robot is its long-duration performance: it ran for 24 hours straight, folding 850+ napkins at ~60% of human speed with a 99.4% success rate, requiring zero interventions.
 This is exceptional.
 The blog post explains, at a high level, how they achieved this: they train a model to estimate how well the robot is progressing toward completing a task.
 As I understand it, they then take the successful episodes and use them as training data for further iterations, allowing the model to learn from its own experience.
 This builds on research by Jason Ma (CTO of Dyna) at DeepMind, detailed in this paper.

 In the afternoon, I revisited the LeRobot code.
 My plan is to train an ACT-based method to move objects (highlighted with a red circle) to a target location (highlighted with a blue circle).
 To do this, I need to record data with camera input augmented by these visual cues.